Hans Ehlers: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 On 7 December 1939, Ehlers was posted to the 2.
 Staffel of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 At the time, the Staffel was based at Zerbst and commanded by Hauptmann Heinz Gärtner which was subordinated to I. Gruppe (1st group) headed by Hauptmann Günther Lützow.
 On 18 May 1940, during the Battle of France, Ehlers claimed his first aerial victories when he shot down a Royal Air Force (RAF) Supermarine Spitfire fighter and Hawker Hurricane fighter near Valenciennes.
 He in turn, was then shot down by RAF fighters on the same day and crash-landed his Messerschmitt Bf 109 E-1 south of Valenciennes and was initially listed as missing in action, rejoining his unit shortly later.

 During the Battle of Britain, Ehlers was almost shot down in aerial combat with the RAF.
 His Bf 109 E-4 was damaged, resulting in a forced landing near Colembert.
 He claimed his first aerial victory of this battle on 26 August when he shot down a Spitfire west of Calais.
 On 5 September, I. Gruppe escorted 22 Dornier Do 17 light bombers to London where Ehlers claimed another Spitfire shot down.
 On 5 February 1941, the RAF flew "Circus" No. 3 targeting the airfield at Saint-Omer.
 That day, Ehlers claimed his fifth aerial victory over a Spitfire fighter shot down northwest of Saint-Omer.

 War against the Soviet Union

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, the I. Gruppe moved to an airfield at Dub on 18 June 1941.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
-These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.